MicrosoftDocs/Viva/Viva/insights/org-team-insights/leader-reports.md

 Despite business changes, it’s important to ensure that relationships with customers, partners, and vendors stay strong.
 In times of change, internal demands can take precedence over time previously spent with external contacts.
 Those external contacts might also be refocusing their own priorities, and might not have time to meet with your organization.

-This report can help leaders improve their strategies for communicating and collaborating with external groups.
-And for groups with *increased* external engagement, these insights can help leaders ensure these engagements don’t come at the expense of increased after-hours work.
+This report can help you improve your strategies for communicating and collaborating with external groups.
+And for groups with *increased* external engagement, these insights can help you ensure these engagements don’t come at the expense of increased after-hours work.

 This report is powered by the following metrics: